Indigenous STEM Program

 The Indigenous STEM (Science, Technology, Engineering and Math) Outreach program is a reciprocal partnership between Indigenous communities and groups and the University of Victoria's Office of Indigenous Academic and Community Engagement (IACE), Faculties of Science & Engineering, and Science Venture, to address the gap in scientific literacy by engaging Indigenous youth in STEM and encouraging them to pursue these fields as a career choice.
 UVic is playing a leadership role by breaking down the barriers to education in the sciences through interactive, engaging and culturally relevant programs that are community driven.

-Started in 2008, the University of Victoria's Indigenous STEM program current works with the following communities and organizations:
+Started in 2008, the University of Victoria's Indigenous STEM program currently works with the following communities and organizations:

 Victoria Native Friendship Centre